Kiikurage/graph_report/README.md

 ### Customize graph

-With using `postprocess` parameter, you can customize the graph.
+With using `postprocess` argument, you can customize the graph.

 ```python
 def postprocess(figure, axes, summary):